Quick Start Guide

 Step 6: Warm Your Cache (Optional)

 To ensure bots get fast responses from the start, you can pre-warm your cache for important pages.
-Go to Cache Management in the dashboard and use the cache warming feature to render your homepage and key landing pages.
+Open your domain from the Domains list and go to the Cache tab to render your homepage and key landing pages.

 See Cache Warming for details.